PeterMacDonaldSpatula/Roll20-Log-Parser/README.md

 ## Execution
 Open your Roll20 log, and then in your web browser click **File > Save Page As...** and save it to the directory containing the app.js file.

-Then open a commnd prompt window (cmd), navigate it to that directory, and execute the following command:
+Then open a command prompt window (cmd), navigate it to that directory, and execute the following command:

 `node app.js`

 You will then be prompted to provide the name of the html file and the name of the campaign.
 Once you do, the app will run.
+If your log is long, this may take a while, so be patient.

 When it finishes, your files will be found in the 'output' directory.
+Make sure you move everything out of this directory, including the 'img' folder, before you parse another log, or else the first parsed log will be erased.

 ## Known Issues